Holidays with paid time off in the United States

 In the United States there are a number of observed holidays where employees receive paid time off.
 The labor force in the United States comprises about 62% (as of 2014) of the general population.
 In the United States, 97% of the private sector businesses determine what days this sector of the population gets paid time off, according to a study by the Society for Human Resource Management.
 The following holidays are observed by the majority of US businesses with paid time off: New Year's Day, New Year's Eve, Memorial Day, Independence Day, Labor Day, Thanksgiving, the day after known as Black Friday, Christmas Eve and Christmas.
 There are also numerous holidays on the state and local level that are observed to varying degrees.

 Holiday listing as paid time off

 This list of holidays is based on the official list of federal holidays by year from the US Government.
 The holidays however are at the discretion of employers whose statistics are measured by the Bureau of Labor Statistics.
 Another list from the Society for Human Resource Management shows actual percentages of employers offering paid time off for each holiday.
 The term "major holiday" (bolded) coincides for those holidays that 90% or more of employers offered paid time off.

-In 2020, Nike became the first company to mark Juneteenth as a paid holiday.